A step-by-step guide

 What is the difference between Colour Temperature and Colour Rendering?

 When designing a space, colour rendering is another factor to consider along with colour temperature.
 But what’s the difference between the two?
-Whilst the colour temperature tells us information about the colour of the light, the Colour Rendering Index (CRI) tells us how accurately a light source can render colours (there’s a blog post about CRI coming soon!).
+Whilst the colour temperature tells us information about the colour of the light, the Colour Rendering Index (CRI) tells us how accurately a light source can render colours (read our blog post about CRI here).
 The two factors give us different information about the light source, but they’re strictly connected when designing a space, especially if a design goal is to enhance the colours and materials of objects and furniture.
 A high CRI (>90) is recommended to allow people to properly discern colours, but a different colour temperature can be selected depending on the colours and the materials we want to highlight.

 To highlight and enhance warmer tones, such as bronze, wood or gold finishes, it’s better to use warmer lighting, whilst blue, green or silver finishes would be better enhanced by colder lighting.
 It’s important to keep in mind though that the further away we move from neutral lighting (3000K-4000K), the poorer the CRI.
 For example, a very warm light fitting like a low-pressure sodium lamp, will completely distort our colour perception, making everything yellowish.
 Not ideal for let’s say a shopping mall or a museum (unless you’re Olafur Eliasson – he designed a few yellow rooms at the National Gallery in 2017 and it was pretty cool! ).

 Why do light sources with the same Colour Temperature appear different?

 Contrary to what one might think, colour temperature is not an entirely precise measurement of the colour appearance of the light and that’s the reason why light sources with the same colour temperature can appear different.
 To explain this, we need to go back to science (sorry!).